DanielMcKnightNSW/Core-Gene-Phylogeny-Pipeline/README.md

 - [IQ-TREE](http://www.iqtree.org/)
 - [ClonalFrameML](https://github.com/xavierdidelot/ClonalFrameML)

-Install dependencies as per each tool's documentation.
+Install each tool according to its official documentation.
+If you use Conda, all tools except Bakta can be installed and run within a single environment.
 ---

 ## Usage